 Victor Madrigal-Borloz is a Senior Visiting Researcher with the Human Rights Program.

-In late 2017 the United Nations Human Rights Council appointed Mr. Madrigal-Borloz as UN Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity for a three years period starting on 1 January 2018.
-In this capacity, he assesses the implementation of international human rights law, raises awareness, engages in dialogue with all relevant stakeholders, and provides advisory services, technical assistance, capacity-building to help address violence and discrimination against persons on the basis of the sexual orientation or gender identity.
+From 2018 to 2023, Mr. Madrigal-Borloz was the UN Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity appointed by the United Nations Human Rights Council.
+In this capacity, he assessed the implementation of international human rights law, raised awareness, engaged in dialogue with all relevant stakeholders, and provided advisory services, technical assistance, capacity-building to help address violence and discrimination against persons on the basis of the sexual orientation or gender identity.

 Victor Madrigal-Borloz, a Costa Rican jurist, will be in residence at Harvard Law School from July 2019 to December 2023.
 Until June 2019 he served as the Secretary-General of the International Rehabilitation Council for Torture Victims (IRCT), a global network of over 150 rehabilitation centres with the vision of full enjoyment of the right to rehabilitation for all victims of torture and ill treatment until 30 June 2019.